wte4j/wte4j/README.md

 Wte4j consists of five modules:

 - **wte4j-core** is the template engine, usable as a Spring component
-- **wte4j-admin** is a web fragment for managing the templates in a repository of a wte4j instance (not packed in release)
+- **wte4j-admin** is a web fragment for managing the templates in a repository of a wte4j instance (available in maven central repository)
-- **wte4j-admin-auth** is a web fragment that implements an authentication solution (not packed in release)
+- **wte4j-admin-auth** is a web fragment that implements an authentication solution (available in maven central repository)
 - **wte4j-admin-war** is a web app that combines **wte4j-admin** and **wte4j-admin-auth**
 - **wte4j-showcase** is a small demo web app that uses **wte4j-core** and **wte4j-admin** to give a functional overview of wte4j